RakeshPrasad21/Rakesh-Prasad/MCP/kql.md

     TargetValueRisk = case(TargetIsHighValue, 40, 0),
     SensitivityRisk = array_length(TargetCategories) * 10,
     EdgeRisk = case(
-        EdgeLabel in ('can admin to', 'can execute code'), 30, EdgeLabel in ('has permission to', 'can rdp'), 20, 10
+        EdgeLabel in ('can admin to', 'can execute code', 'has credentials of'), 30, EdgeLabel in ('has permission to', 'can rdp', 'can authenticate as', 'can impersonate as'), 20, EdgeLabel in ('can authenticate to', 'has role on', 'frequently logged in'), 15, EdgeLabel == 'member of', 10,
+        5
     ),

     PathLength = 2